adegard/markdown-cv/index.md

 ## Currently

-Technical Sales Manager at <a href="https://www.decimpianti.com/">DEC</a>
+Technical Sales Manager

 ### Summary

 *I am a french Chemical Engineer, actually Sales Manager with a focus mainly on industrial solutions.*

-*I am a creative problem-solver with communication skills, and a passion for implementing new and innovative technologies to help solve challenges and improving company processes (Lean).*
+*I am a problem-solver with communication skills and passion for implementing innovative solutions and improve  processes (Lean).*

-*My background in team management and sales, combined with my technical proficiency, has enabled me to provide efficient and effective results oriented to customer satisfaction.*

 *Fluent in French, Italian, and English, I am able to communicate effectively with a wide range of clients and stakeholders.*

-*I like programming small apps or scripts, which I use to improve my job processes.*
+*I like also programming small apps or scripts, which I use to improve all kind of work processes.*

-*I frequently travel throughout Europe, North Africa, and the Middle East to represent my company and build relationships with customers.*
+*I travel throughout Europe, North Africa, and the Middle East to represent my company and build relationships with customers.*

-*I love Italy, where I live, with my wife and my daughter.*
+*I'm living in Italy with my wife and my daughter.*

 ### Top skills

-- Sales / Marketing
+- Sales
 - Chemical Engineering
-- Lean / Six Sigma
+- Six Sigma
 - Programming

 ### Languages